Skip to Content

 3. Use a Shebang

-If the first line starts with #!, Miso uses the specified interpreter.
-The shebang takes precedence over extension-based detection:
+While you don’t need one, if the first line starts with #!, Miso uses the specified interpreter:

 Interpreter Requirements